-Having your web pages rank high in Google’s organic search listings for important keywords can be incredibly valuable.
-And while Google is constantly tweaking their search engine algorithm to determine page ranking, here are some fundamental best practices to get you started on improving your Google SEO ranking.
+Having your web pages rank high in Google’s organic search listings for important keywords can be incredibly valuable for driving traffic to your site.
+And while Google is constantly tweaking their search engine algorithm, here are some fundamental strategies to get you started on improving your organic search engine rankings.

 It’s unreasonable to assume that you will pull top rank in Google for every keyword relating to your industry.
-Your goal should be to pull top rank on the most desired keywords.
+Your goal should be to secure high organic rankings for your most desired keywords.
 This is an exercise that will take the effort of both marketing and management.
-Think about how people would search for your products and services, make a list of these keywords, and check the traffic for each term with a tool like Google’s Keyword Planner.
-Naturally you will want to rank for the keywords with the most traffic, so whittle your list down to the highest-trafficked, most relevant terms.
+Think about how people would search for your products and services, make a list of these keywords, and check the traffic and competition for each term with a tool like BrightEdge or Google’s Keyword Planner.
+Keywords with high volume and low to medium competition are the sweet spot — they have high traffic potential and are easier to rank for.

 If you have 10 pages relating to the same set of keywords, Google will have a hard time determining which page is relevant.
 Instead, merge your content into a single cornerstone page.
 With one authoritative cornerstone page on a specific topic, there is no SEO confusion, and you should rank higher.

 4. Work Your Keywords and Related Variants in Page Content